 An innovative and long overdue book by the world’s leading researchers and practitioners, describing what really works in suicide prevention, the evidence for particular approaches, where the gaps are in our knowledge, and how we can fill them.Suicide rates have increased by 60% worldwide in the pas…

-The 2nd edition is in preparation.Practice-oriented, evidence-based guidance on assessment, management and treatment of suicidal behavior – one of the most devastating problems in modern society.
-Almost one million people die worldwide by suicide each year, making it one of the leading causes of dea…
+The eBook of the 2nd edition is now available.Practice-oriented, evidence-based guidance on assessment, management and treatment of suicidal behavior – one of the most devastating problems in modern society.
+Almost one million people die worldwide by suicide each year, making it one of the leading c…

 Results from the WHO/EURO Multicentre Study on Suicidal Behaviour

 by Armin Schmidtke, Unni Bille-Brahe, A. J. F. M. Kerkhof, Diego De Leo